 Sickness 1: With the stomach bug and a fever, you were sure to stay home.
 A trashcan was placed next to your bed, a towel over your pillow (not sure why – but I do it with my kids), and a 911 antique bell sat on your nightstand to knock over as you lunged for the trashcan alerting anyone close by to help.
 Mom would give you flat Coke, and if that settled, warm Jello would follow with saltines.
 The scent of chicken and rice would linger in the air, ready to be served to the rest of the crew and you, IF the aforementioned items settled.

 Sickness 2: Colds.
 As in any family, sharing is only easy when it involves germs.
 In fact, when I was five, one of my sisters who had Chicken Pox had a nightmare, climbed into bed with me, and kindly gave me the itchy sickness as she slept soundly.

 When we were kids, at the onset of a tickle in your throat, you were directed to:

 - Apply Mentholatum to your chapped nose (Vics Vapo Rub knockoff).

 - Take your Penicillin.

-From birth to 18, mom took my sisters and I to Dr. Tandysh.
+From birth to 18, mom took my sisters and me to Dr. Tandysh.
 A kind man, respected by my mom which was key, and the perfect combination of doctor and father.
 For colds, Dr. Tandysh would typically send us home with a prescription for penicillin.
-About 10% of the time, on the way home, we’d swing by Ruppee’s Drug Store and Victor, the Pharmacist, would fill it while we waited.
-The other 90% of the time, mom would say, “We have plenty, no need to get more.”
+About 10% of the time, on the way home, we’d swing by Ruppee’s Drug Store, and Victor, the Pharmacist, would fill it while we waited.
+The other 90% of the time, Mom would say, “We have plenty, no need to get more.”

 Plenty of Penicillin?